evry-bergen/knative-workshop/labs/1-serve/README.md

-# Lab 1: Hello World
+# Lab 1: Knative Serve

 This guide shows you how to deploy an app using Knative, then interact with it using cURL requests.